MarkLai0317/Distributed_System/README.md

   ```
   pm2 start process.json
   ```
-  if there is error in web, run
+  if there is an error in web, run
   ```
   npm run serve
   ```
   in frontend instead

-- now you use the website
+- now you can use the website